Driving clean competitiveness through city-business collaboration

 Intelligent Cities Challenge

-For the Intelligent Cities Challenge (ICC), ICLEI has led the contribution on LGDs and has authored the ICC LGD Blueprint for Action.
+During the second phase of the Intelligent Cities Challenge (ICC), ICLEI Europe supported ~70 local governments in the development of 200+ Local Green Deal action agreements.
+For ICC, ICLEI Europe has led the contribution on LGDs and has authored the ICC LGD Blueprint for Action.
 The blueprint is the first and only guide for LGDs.
-In ICC’s second phase, ICLEI is now leading on the training of ICC core cities to develop their first set of LGDs.
+ICLEI Europe has also led on the training of ICC core cities to develop their first set of LGDs.

 100 Climate Neutral and Smart Cities by 2030 Mission

-In light of ICLEI’s work in the 100 Climate Neutral and Smart Cities by 2030 Mission, ICLEI published a briefing paper to clarify the similarities and distinctions between Local Green Deals and the Climate City Contracts: "Same, Same, but Different: clarifying the relationship between Local Green Deals and Climate City Contracts as non-regulatory governance innovation".
+In light of ICLEI Europe’s work in the 100 Climate Neutral and Smart Cities by 2030 Mission, ICLEI Europe published a position paper to clarify the similarities and distinctions between Local Green Deals and the Climate City Contracts: "From talk to transformation: local governance innovation driving Europe’s green and competitive future".
+Cities like Cork, Kalamata, and Zaragoza, are using Local Green Deal action agreements to implement the action portfolio of their Climate City Contracts.

-In parallel to ICLEI’s LGD campaign, the European Committee of the Regions has been promoting the local implementation of the EU Green Deal via its "Green Deal Going Local" campaign.
+In parallel to ICLEI Europe’s LGDs campaign, the European Committee of the Regions has been promoting the local implementation of the Europeans Green Deal via its "Green Deal Going Local" campaign.

 Check out the "Green Deal Going Local" campaign